Sramoen/Czech_chess_AI/README.md

 1. **Number of placed pawns** (the win condition)
 2. **Mobility** — since blocked pieces (especially rooks and bishops) become ineffective, ensuring they have room to move is crucial.

-## Project Structure
-The engine is implemented in **Python**.
-The board state is represented using **bitboards**, which allow for efficient move generation using bitwise operations like shift and XOR.
-I tested multiple libraries (`numpy`, `bitarray`, `gmpy2`) for speed, but native Python integers proved fastest.
-I also attempted to use `numba` to speed up computation, though this was not successful.
+### Instalation and usage
+You can simply clone the repository.
+External libraries needed for running the project are specified in requirements.
+To run the GUI (and play against the computer) you can just run the `Czech_Chess.py` script.
 A basic GUI was created using **pygame**, so users can comfortably play against the engine.

-### Instalation
-The libraries needed for running the project are specified in requirements.
-To run the GUI (and play against the computer) you can just run the `Czech_chess.py` script.

 ---